RSCdev/SSKCorona/readMe.txt

    Ex: 'C:\myProject\ssk'

-4. Edit main.cs and add this code before you attempt to use any of the Corona SSK features (so pretty early on in the file).
+4. Edit main.cs and add this code before you attempt to use any of the SSKCorona features (so pretty early on in the file).

 >> local globals = require( "ssk.globals" ) -- Load Standard Globals